Zeno-Fluff/ZITE-DLP/README.md

 ---

 ## Usage

-- Choose a format from the menu
+- Choose a format from the menu or type exit to close
 - Paste your link when prompted
 - The tool will simulate and download using yt-dlp
 - Files are saved in the `downloaded` folder